freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/en.md

 You specify percentages in your config file.
 For example, `50` means 50%.
 When your configuration is loaded, those percentages will be divided by 100.

-So a percentage of `50` in your config file will be `0.5` when you read out that option in your pattern.
+So a percentage of `50` in your config file will be `0.5` when you read out that option in your part.

 ###### Percentage options are not limited to the range 0-100